 About ICLEI-Local Governments for Sustainability

 ICLEI-Local Governments for Sustainability (ICLEI) is the largest global network of over 2,500 local and regional governments dedicated to addressing environmental challenges.
-Active in more than 125 countries, it focuses on sustainability policies and driving local action in five key areas: low emissions, resilience, equity, people-centered development, and circular economies.
+Active in more than 125 countries, it focuses on sustainability policies and driving local action in five key areas: zero emissions, resilience, equity, people-centered development, and circular economies.
 ICLEI USA, the American branch, provides advanced tools and resources, such as the ClearPath Climate Planner, to help local governments tackle climate change.
 Our programs aim to reduce greenhouse gas emissions, improve quality of life, and protect natural resources, all while striving for just and equitable communities.

 San Diego demonstrates its commitment to global sustainability through the VLR, showcasing its dedication to tackling pressing environmental challenges and setting a benchmark for other cities to follow.